 Yuba Pass Campground is located in the North Yuba River area atop Yuba Pass.
 A forest of pine and fir provide ample shade for campsites.
 A variety of wildlife make their homes in the area.
 Visitors enjoy a wide variety of activities in the area: including birding, hiking, hunting, fishing and gold panning.
+Due to below freezing temperatures, the system has been winterized and water is no longer available as of 10/03/2016.

 At a Glance